Expressway Topics, Links page

 pertaining to Santa Clara County, CA, USA

-expressways in the Santa Clara County Expressway System in 2009, and shoulders for bicyclists and pedestrians continue to be required.
+expressways in the Santa Clara County Expressway System in 2009, and bike lanes for bicyclists and pedestrians continue to be required.

 Details: The Santa Clara County Board of Supervisors voted to update the County Expressway Plan to include sidewalks along expressways,

 usually on both sides of the road, with exceptions if a nearby route is available (on March 3, 2009).
 Maps were generated and MTS verified the exceptions as being valid.
 Previously,

 a typical detour was one mile if the expressway was prohibited (to pedestrians, transit patrons and bicyclists) due to the hierarchical street patterns that force using arterial roads,